 Petition Filing and Processing Procedures for Form I-140, Immigrant Petition for Alien Worker

-You may use Form I-140, Immigrant Petition for Alien Worker to ask USCIS to classify a foreign national as someone who is eligible for an immigrant visa based on employment.
-The employer generally files the Form I-140 for the foreign national.
+You may use Form I-140, Immigrant Petition for Alien Worker to ask USCIS to classify an alien as someone who is eligible for an immigrant visa based on employment.
+The employer generally files the Form I-140 for the alien.

 - General Filing Tips